History of the foreign policy of the United States: Hawaii

 While European powers, and Japan, engaged in an intense scramble for colonial possessions in Africa and Asia, the United States stood aloof.
 This began to change in 1893.
 In the early 1880s, the United States had only a small army stationed at scattered Western forts, and an old fashioned wooden navy.
-By 1890 the U.S. began investment in new naval technology including steam-powered battleships with powerful armaments and steel decking.
+By 1890, the U.S. began investment in new naval technology including steam-powered battleships with powerful armaments and steel decking.
 Naval planners led by Alfred Thayer Mahan used the success of the British Royal Navy to explore the opportunity for American naval power.

-In 1893 the business community in Kingdom of Hawaii overthrew the Queen for trying to become an absolute monarch.
+In 1893, the business community in the Hawaiian Kingdom overthrew the Queen for trying to become an absolute monarch.
 Fearing a takeover by Japan, the new government sought annexation by the United States.
 Harrison, a Republican, was in favor and forwarded the proposal to the Senate for approval.
 But the newly elected President Cleveland, a Democrat opposed to expansionism, withdrew the proposed annexation.
 Hawaii instead formed an independent Republic of Hawaii.
 Unexpectedly foreign-policy became a central concern of American politics.
 Henry Graff says that at first, "Public opinion at home seemed to indicate acquiescence. ...
 Unmistakably, the sentiment at home was maturing with immense force for the United States to join the great powers of the world in a quest for overseas colonies."

 Cleveland, on taking office in March 1893, rescinded the annexation proposal.
 His biographer Alyn Brodsky argues he was deeply adverse to an immoral action against the little kingdom which no longer existed.

 Cleveland tried to mobilize support from Southern Democrats to fight the treaty.
 He sent former Georgia Congressman James H. Blount as a special representative to Hawaii to investigate and provide a solution.
 Blount was well known for his opposition to imperialism.
 Blount was also a leader in the white supremacy movement that was ending the right to vote by southern Blacks.
 Some observers speculated he would support annexation on grounds of the inability of the Asiatics to govern themselves.
 Instead, Blount opposed imperialism, and called for the U.S. military to restore of Queen Liliʻuokalani.
 He argued that the Hawaii natives should be allowed to continue their "Asiatic ways".
-Cleveland wanted to restore the Queen, but when she promised to execute the governing leaders in Hawaii he drew back, The Republic of Hawaii was recognized by the powers, and Japan was interested in seizing it.
+Cleveland wanted to restore the Queen, but when she promised to execute the governing leaders in Hawaii, he drew back.
+The Republic of Hawaii was recognized by the powers, and Japan was interested in seizing it.